Factory resetting your smartwatch before selling is a must. Learn how to do it to protect your personal data and avoid cloud account lock issues.

 Once you wipe your Apple Watch, it will erase all your data such as photos, music, apps, and any cards you added to your Apple Pay.
 It will also turn off iCloud, iMessage, FaceTime, Game Center, and other services.
 However, your data won't be deleted from iCloud when you clear your device.

-Samsung smartwatches can be reset directly from the watch, using the Galaxy Wearable app, or via recovery mode if you're locked out.
+You can reset a Galaxy smartwatch directly from the watch, through the Galaxy Wearable app, or using recovery mode if you're locked out of the device.
 Before you wipe your device, make sure to back up your data and unpair the Bluetooth connection between the watch and your phone.

 Tap the checkmark to confirm reset.